ErenGunes1678/DSA210_NBA_StarPlayer_Impact/README.md

 The second hypothesis test indicates that star players score more points on average in games their team wins compared to games their team loses.
 This reinforces the idea that star performance (especially scoring) is associated with team success, even though it is not the only factor.

 ### 3) Machine learning models should predict wins better than a naive baseline
-In the ML stage, a DummyClassifier baseline (predicting the majority outcome) provides a “minimum performance” reference point.
+In the ML stage, a DummyClassifier baseline (predicting the majority outcome) provides a minimum performance reference point.
 The expectation is that real supervised learning models (Logistic Regression, Decision Tree, kNN) will outperform this baseline using star statistics, showing that the relationship between star performance and winning can be captured predictively, not only through hypothesis tests.

-### 4) Star-only features will already contain meaningful predictive signal
+### 4) Star only features will already contain meaningful predictive signal
-Even when using only star box-score features (S) or star features plus simple context like home/away and season (SC), the models are expected to achieve strong performance (higher ROC-AUC and balanced accuracy than the dummy baseline).
+Even when using only star box score features (S) or star features plus simple context like home/away and season (SC), the models are expected to achieve strong performance (higher ROC-AUC and balanced accuracy than the dummy baseline).
 This would imply that a single star’s output (points, assists, rebounds, minutes, efficiency, turnovers) contains enough information to meaningfully estimate win probability.

-### 5) Adding team-level totals will further improve prediction, showing teamwork still matters
+### 5) Adding team level totals will further improve prediction, showing teamwork still matters
-When the models include team-level totals and share-based variables (ST), predictive performance is expected to improve further.
-This does not contradict “star impact”; instead, it suggests that while star performance is important, the overall team context (total scoring, team rebounds/assists, etc.) strengthens the explanation of game results.
+When the models include team level totals and share based variables (ST), predictive performance is expected to improve further.
+This does not contradict star impact; instead, it suggests that while star performance is important, the overall team context (total scoring, team rebounds/assists, etc.) strengthens the explanation of game results.
 In other words, star performance matters, but it works within a broader team system.

 ### 6) Dependence on a single star likely varies by team and game context
-A key expected finding is that some teams are more “star-dependent” than others.
+A key expected finding is that some teams are more star dependent than others.
 For example, teams where the star contributes a larger fraction of team scoring (higher points share) may show a bigger drop in win probability when the star underperforms.
 More balanced teams may maintain stronger win chances even when the star has a lower-impact game.

 ### 7) Efficiency and mistakes (turnovers) should be important alongside raw points
 Beyond total points, the expected outcome is that shooting efficiency (FG%, 3P%, FT%) and negative contributions like turnovers will meaningfully affect win prediction.
 This aligns with real basketball intuition: a star scoring 30 points on very poor efficiency or with many turnovers may not increase win probability as much as a more efficient performance.